kevineye/AppendAround/README.md

 - Modified to
   - preserve original element position/ordering whenever original containers are available
   - auto-initialize any elements contained in data-set containers, except any with data-fixed
-  - TODO: order repositioned elements according to data-order property on element or original container
+  - TODO: order repositioned elements according to data-weight property on element or original container

 ## How-to
 	1. Insert potential element containers throughout the DOM